 Exascale and Unified Model Partner Technical Infrastructure Development Programme Manager.

 - Unified Model ancillary fields

 - Modelling of surface fields within Met Office NWP models

 - Providing support to Met Office NWP operational staff and Met Office external collaborators

-- The UM Partner Technical Infrastructure Development Programme focuses on developments to resolve the priority weaknesses of the UM Infrastructure rather than ongoing maintenance.
-The medium term goal being a more streamlined system which is more flexible, easier to use and easier to adopt for both research and production requirements.
+The UM Technical Infrastructure Programme focuses on developments to resolve the priority weaknesses of the UM Infrastructure rather than ongoing maintenance.
+Its objective is to deliver systems that are flexible, easier to use and easier to adopt for both research and production requirements.
 The programme draws upon a distributed team of scientific software engineers following a collaborative programme of technical infrastructure development.

-- In his previous role, Keir worked in Data Assimilation and Ensembles undertaking research to improve the land-surface data assimilation capability in Met Office NWP models.
+In his previous role, Keir worked in Data Assimilation and Ensembles undertaking research to improve the land-surface data assimilation capability in Met Office weather models.

 - Member of the British Computer Society (MBCS)

 - Fellow of the Royal Meteorological Society (FRMetS)